Miramar, Florida

-Miramar is a city in southern Broward County, Florida, United States.
+Miramar (/ˈmɪ.rə.mɑr/, MIH-rə-mar) is a city in southern Broward County, Florida, United States.
 It is a suburb of the Miami metropolitan area.
 As of the 2020 census, the population was 134,721, making it the fourth-largest city in Broward County, the sixth-largest city in the Miami metro area, and the 14th-largest city in Florida.